BurningWitness/gamemaker-risk-of-rain/README.md

 A: Because I feel like it makes for a nice little unit by itself, so even though it is practically useless outside of a game build, it can still exist as a separate package.
-Seeing how I've been experimenting with making a game for the past two years and it has been a wild mess of me learning [reflex](http://hackage.haskell.org/package/reflex) and getting into the absolute bowels of Haskell with all the type-level stuff, I'm not even sure I'll make a working videogame ever, so perhaps someone can use this to figure out how to unpack a different game.
+Seeing how I've been experimenting with making a game for the past ~~two years~~ eternity, I'm not even sure I'll make a working videogame ever, so perhaps someone can use this to figure out how to unpack a different game.